 Access to safe menstrual hygiene products is not a privilege; it is a right.
-We ensure that girls and women in Ghana have access to affordable, safe and environmentally-friendly sanitary pads in order to increase school attendance and gender equality.
+We ensure that girls and women in Ghana have access to affordable, safe, and environmentally-friendly sanitary pads in order to increase school attendance and gender equality.
 We also provide education and work to de-stigmatize this natural and healthy process of the female body.

 Good Afternoon UNA Leaders:

 As I hope you’ve seen already, UNA-USA just launched our new digital petition that encourages Americans to sign-on in support of full U.S. funding for the United Nations.
 A fun feature of our petition is that supporters sign-on using their Facebook or Twitter profile photos.
 You can see a screengrab of the petition below.
 We’ll host the petition for two months and will deliver the signatures to Members of Congress to show Americans’ support of strong U.S. engagement at the UN.
 After only a few hours, the petition has already received 100+ signatures.
 Our goal is to get 1,000 signatures, with supporters from all 50 states.
 We need your help in spreading the word!
 Not only is this petition an important advocacy tool (we will deliver printed state petitions showing the faces of UN supporters to every Senate office during our lobby day in June), but it will also help us recruit new UNA members from across the country.
 We’ll receive the contact information of all signers and be able to determine who is not yet a member.
 We’ll follow-up with these signers, providing them with membership information and helpful contacts and resources.

 After you sign, please use the pop-up that follows to share your support on Facebook and Twitter.
 Please also encourage your members, friends, and family to sign and share their support on social media.